The first step in any workflow is getting the files off of your camera and in a place where you can then view, edit and share!

 - You can only have an SD or a microSD plugged in, not both, because the card ports share a single USB connection to the motherboard.
 If you have one already plugged in and are trying to insert another, remove the first one before inserting the new one.

-- You are in Mass Storage mode!
-If you are using the USB3 (blue) port and you are in Mass Storage mode (found in Settings) your drive will not show up.
+- If you are using the USB3 (blue) port and you are in Mass Storage mode (found in Settings) your drive will not show up.
 Try plugging into the USB2 (black) port or switching the mode back to Normal in the Settings menu.

 Can I use my phone while a transfer is taking place?